OpenAPI

 x-scalar-active-environment: staging

 We provide examples for a lot of popular HTTP clients and frameworks.
-For something completly custom, for example to show the use of your own SDK, you can use x-codeSamples
+For something completely custom, for example to show the use of your own SDK, you can use x-codeSamples

 :